 The Concentration Planning Worksheet is a brief essay and a proposed course schedule that the Gallatin faculty will review to determine whether your plans are academically appropriate and can be feasibly completed in two years.

-Only current NYU Students who plan to start at Gallatin in Summer 2017 or later, with one of the following statuses are required to complete the Concentration Planning Worksheet:
+Current NYU students meeting any of the following statuses are required to complete the Concentration Planning Worksheet:

 Global Liberal Studies accepts external transfers for the fall semester only.
 Internal transfers are eligible to apply to Global Liberal Studies for the spring semester.